 STEP 2.
-The arrows on the top of the pump and filter bases must point towards the driveshaft or center of the truck when mounted on the bracket for proper fuel flow.
-Double and triple check this to make sure all arrows point to driveshaft/center of truck when mounted on the truck!
-(See picture on the left below for proper bracket mounting orientation.)
+The arrows on the top of the pump and filter bases must point towards the front of the truck when mounted on the truck frame for proper fuel flow.
+Double and triple check this to make sure all arrows point forward when mounted on the truck!
 Use the two shorter 3/8x3/4" bolts with supplied washers into the pump head and the eight longer 3/8x1-1/4" bolts, with supplied washers into the filter bases to firmly mount the pump and bases to the bracket, tightening them down to the bracket with a 9/16" wrench.
 Now tighten the adjustable end of the -10 joiners from "STEP 1" into the filter bases.
-Install both of the -10 to -8 fittings on each remaining ends of the filter bases and tighten.
+Install both of the -10 to -8 fittings on each remaining ends of the filter bases and tighten them down.